daKmoR/generate-typescript-definition-files-from-javascript/README.md

 #### What does it means for JavaScript?

 Sadly as of now `tsc` does not support generating `*.d.ts` files from JSDoc annotated files.
-But it probably will be in the future.
-The original [issue](https://github.com/microsoft/TypeScript/issues/7546) is from 2016 but recently it has been said was planned for `3.6` (but it didn't make it into beta) so it seems it on the board for `3.7`.
+But it probably will in the future.
+The original [issue](https://github.com/microsoft/TypeScript/issues/7546) is from 2016 but recently it has been said that it's planned for version `3.6` (but it didn't make it into beta) so it seems to be on the board for `3.7`.
 However, don't take my word for it as here is a working [Pull Request](https://github.com/microsoft/TypeScript/pull/32372).

 And it is working so great that we are using it even in production for [open-wc](https://github.com/open-wc/open-wc/blob/master/package.json#L7).